CRIT MAP

 narrow things down to one large interest area, “architectural typography” or “sign painting” or “utilitiarian type” for example. spend time organizing your collection of stuff into appropriate categories. if you can give it a loose descriptive title like above, it’s probably an appropriately sized chunk of the type world. before the end of class, make something visual that represents your collection/interest area. it can take any form and include all of your (2nd) collection, just a few bits, or be something entirely new. just respond visually -- no pressure. we will look at everyone’s creations the last five minutes of class.

-outside of class, meet up with other classmates working on similar themes. share findings, observations, and just generally get a feel for what others are doing.
+homework: outside of class, meet up with other classmates working on similar themes. share findings, observations, and just generally get a feel for what others are doing.

-or so (not including images) about this recurring typographic tendency or larger trend you observe from your research. how would you describe it? what are its traits? where did it begin? where does it appear? who’s doing it? why is it important?
+write a page or so (not including images) about this recurring typographic tendency or larger trend you observe from your research. how would you describe it? what are its traits? where did it begin? where does it appear? who’s doing it? why is it important?

 writing is another mode of expression and creation apart from visual making. it can help you think, analyze, categorize, and clarify to yourself what it is you’re working with.